Mercury13/utranslator/README.md

 # UTranslator: translation tool for Unicodia

-A simple program for: a) making original text; b) translating it.
+A simple offline tool for: a) making original text; b) translating it.

 As it is designed for open-source projects, no patch translations here.

+UTranslator is designed for continuous translation when programmer modifies original, and translator translates what he did, keeping track of what was already translated.

 **Lifecycle phase: 3** (alpha).
 Actually used by people close to developer though not ready for general public.
 Architecture is obvious.